 When the 10 minutes are up, rinse your hat under cold or warm running water.
 When drying, the balled-up paper towel method works well.

-Washing a Baseball Cap in the Washing Machine
+How to Wash a Baseball Cap or Bucket Hat in the Washing Machine

 The best way to wash baseball hats involves the following steps: